waepoints/waepointstandards-documentation/standards.md

 Incoming connection requests and incoming joining requests are only listened for when the owner or an approved user of the owner will connect or join, each time a device with a hub hasn’t had the owner or owners, a new owner or a newly approved user which may connect or join within a week, connect or join yet, the hub or other compatible system is listening for incoming connection or joining requests, and after that connection or joining, and the owner or user’s timeline is established, listening for inbound connections happens only when an owner or user will be joining or connecting, also the listening for inbound connection or joining requests may be status changed through system commands, and listens for inbound connection or joining requests again when there is a change to the established timeline of the owner or an approved user by the owner
 Owners of the endpoints, waepoints, hubs, compatible systems, mappings, collections and independent lobbies, receive connection requests from the users which match the compatible destination’s access policy and from themselves when they are intending to connect to the compatible destination, and joining requests from owners of lobbies, compatible systems, hubs, collections, mappings, which intend to join with the compatible system, collection, hub or lobby, mapping, but lobbies can only join with lobbies, whether the lobby is independent of an endpoint or waepoint or stacked on, the incoming connection requests and joining requests, will go to the owners of the endpoint, or owners of the waepoint or owners of the hub or owners of the compatible system, owners of the collection, or owners of the lobby, and a specific owner of the endpoint or waepoint or hub or compatible system or compatible device or lobby can be requested of out of the owners by referencing the specific owner in the request, if a request is denied or declined, the owner notices they may send a message to the user which initiated the request to explain the decline until the phrase send and confirm or communicate the abandon and send nothing back or decline to send a message back, if the incoming connection or joining request is approved, the user is taken to the collection, or compatible system, and landing mapping, whichever the request was for, unless the request was for a lobby, then to the lobby, or hub if the request was for a hub, and if the incoming joining request is approved, the requested endpoint joins with the requesting endpoint or the requesting waepoint or the requested waepoint joins with the requesting waepoint or endpoint, or the requested hub joins with the requested hub, or the requested compatible system joins with the requested compatible system, or collection joins with the collection, or the mapping joins with the mapping, or the requesting lobby joins with the requested lobby, or whichever combination of the options requested is compatible, until either the leave...
 Or hangup... reserved defined system command is performed on either the requesting compatible system, collection, mapping, or requested compatible system, collection, mapping, by an owner of either compatible system, collection, endpoint or waepoint

-## Semicolon Starting Messages

-**Set my app for semicolon starting messages…**, followed by an app will designate where the system should look for the user’s semicolon starting messages on the user’s phone and set a preferring for the app to be where the system should look for semicolon starting messages for and by the users by stacking the user on the preferring, the system won’t send empty messages and the user notices a message is required if an attempt to do so is initiated

-If the intended user for the modiphases applicable of the semicolon starting messages as well as the sending user and the intended recipient users or users of the semicolon starting message have set an app preferring for semicolon starting messages with the set my app preferring for semicolon starting messages system command, the system will make their semicolon starting messages in the app on their phone’s intentions, and if the semicolon starting messages has applications of the modiphases applicable intended for more users than the user, the semicolon starting message must be kept on the user’s involved in the applicable modiphases’ own phone in the app which the user involved in the modiphases applicable has set as their preferrings for semicolon starting messages, have been read in entirety by a user which is involved in the modiphases applicable in the user’s interactions with the user and with other users in the mapping while the user is in the mapping to have modiphases applicable in the user’s interactions with the user’s own self and with the other users in the mapping, if the mapping provisions permit, however, the application of the modiphases applicable must stay within the limits of restrictions of the consent criteria of intentions for the user’s involved in the applicable modiphases to have modiphases applied for the user which would be involved in the the application of the modiphases applicable, the semicolon starting messages relevant must have been kept on the phone after reading in entirety by the user which is the intended recipient of the semicolon starting message for at least 60,000 milliseconds to apply to the users involved with the semicolon starting message’s modiphases applicable individually and respectively, but also limited to the set of users matching the consent criteria of stacking, and in interactions with other system speech